HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to know “ continued to refuse” is better in the second sentence.
+I am happy to learn “things” is better than it in the first sentence.

 ★★★★★